blairjordan/bchess/README.md

 TODO:
 *(in the order I feel like doing them?)*
- - [ ] rewire UI to use new API and remove index.js
  - [ ] history (easy)
  - [ ] promote pawn (easy)
  - [ ] score tracking (easy)